CodeF53/sage/README.md

 ## Voice Channel Stuff
 [Install FFMPEG](https://ffmpeg.org)

-You have to use node and start with `npx tsx src/bot.ts`.
+You have to use node and start with `start-node`.
 Otherwise all commands related to voice will be disabled

-This applies until [this github issue](https://github.com/oven-sh/bun/issues/1630) is resolved
+This applies until [this github issue](https://github.com/oven-sh/bun/issues/26) and [this one](https://github.com/oven-sh/bun/issues/10381) is resolved